jbytesus/Colors/README.md

-# Colors

-# Monochromatic
+# MonoChromatic

-WordPress theme created and designed for personal blog http://jaymee.blog - Apostrophes.us [Jaymee.blog] (http://jaymee.blog) and was build by Jamie Jones.
-Please respect my work and don't copy snippets of code without credit.
-I have over a decade plus of experience working with WordPress themes and am constantly on the look out for new ways to improve my knowledge on how to create better themes for WordPress.
-I appreciate any suggestions anyone might have to better this theme or to help me learn new tricks to make WordPress themes load faster and less bloated and what I want it to do for myself.
-So please, let me know if you have anything that you might find interesting for me to learn.!
+A WordPress theme that was created and designed by Jamie Jones for her blog http://jaymee.blog - Jaymee [Jaymee.blog] (http://jaymee.blog) .
+This theme is version 2.0 and is entitled Monochromatic Colors.
+Please respect my work, and please give credit where it is due if you have used any snippets of code you may find in my theme.
+Even though I have over a decade of building, coding, creating, and designing websites and the same goes for blogging, I am still learning new tricks and applying what I have learned to my themes.
+If anyone has any suggestions on what could be improved on this theme, please let me know!

 ## Version 2.0 Monochromatic